-Birds’ eggs are a nutritious source of food, so it’s hardly surprising that many are lost to predators.
+Birds’ eggs are a nutritious source of food, so it’s hardly surprising that lots of animals eat them.

 In summer, egg remains are common, so if you find one, first check if it hatched normally.
 If it didn’t, it is often possible to identify the thief from the signs left behind.
 Keep your eyes open and check the evidence carefully – it’s not just the usual suspects that steal birds’ eggs …